What Is The Ideal Air Conditioner Temperature For Electricity Savings?

 This region has a sub-tropical climate.

-For the best result, set your air conditioner to 25 degrees Celsius in summer.
+For the ideal air conditioning temperature, set your thermostat to 25 degrees Celsius in summer.
 If you change your temperature from 22 degrees to 25 degrees, you will cut your daily air conditioning energy consumption by more than 20 per cent.

 In Southeast Queensland and northern New South Wales winter, set your air conditioner to a balmy 18 degrees Celsius.